 (1 Hour from Boston)

-Located at the mouth of the Providence River at the head of Narragansett Bay, Providence is known for its ethnic neighborhoods (get some great Italian food on Federal Hill), community organizations and arts associations.
+Located at the mouth of the Providence River at the head of Narragansett Bay, Providence is known for its ethnic neighborhoods (get some great Italian food on Federal Hill!), community organizations, and arts associations.
 You and your family can visit the historic churches, the museums, as well as the city’s extensive park system.
-We love the nearby Roger Williams Zoo
+Personally, we love the nearby Roger Williams Zoo!

 (45 Min from Providence)